happyharrycn/actionformer_release/README.md

 ```shell
 python ./train.py ./configs/epic_slowfast_noun.yaml --output reproduce
 ```
 * Evaluate the trained model for verbs.
-The expected average mAP should be around 23.4(%) as Table 2 of our main paper.
+The expected average mAP should be around 23.4(%) as in Table 2 of our main paper.
 ```shell
 python ./eval.py ./configs/epic_slowfast_verb.yaml ./ckpt/epic_slowfast_verb_reproduce
 ```
 * Evaluate the trained model for nouns.
-The expected average mAP should be around 21.9(%) as Table 2 of our main paper.
+The expected average mAP should be around 21.9(%) as in Table 2 of our main paper.
 ```shell
 python ./eval.py ./configs/epic_slowfast_noun.yaml ./ckpt/epic_slowfast_noun_reproduce
 ```